area17/twill/docs/.sections/block-editor.md

 {!! $work->renderBlocks(false) !!}
 ```

-If you need to swap out a block view for a specific module (let’s say you used the same block in 2 modules of the CMS but need different rendering), you can do the following:
+You can also specify alternate blade views for blocks.
+This can be helpful if you use the same block in 2 different modules of the CMS, but you want to have design flexibility in how each is rendered.
+To do that, specify the block view file in your call to the renderBlocks helper like this

 ```php
 {!! $work->renderBlocks(true, [